Skip to main content Accessibility Statement

 • use of digital technology and hybrid approaches in studying CBHE

-In collaboration with staff, students will contribute directly to informing wider understanding about their learning experiences of CBHE, which will be captured across multiple subject areas in student-staff case studies.
-Students and staff will collaborate on presenting their findings to other QAA members at a national end of project event.
+In collaboration with staff, students contributed directly to informing wider understanding about their learning experiences of CBHE, which were captured across multiple subject areas in student-staff case studies.
+Students and staff collaborated on presenting their findings to other QAA members at a national end of project event in April 2026

 Lead institution